Young people took on fossil fuels and won. What’s next?

 But Emily Flower, spokesperson for Montana Attorney General Austin Knudsen, decried the ruling as “absurd.”
 She said the office planned to appeal, saying the judge had allowed plaintiffs to put on a “taxpayer-funded publicity stunt.”

-During the trial, the state argued that Montana was not the cause of global climate disruption, and that it therefore could not be held responsible for the alleged harm young people experienced.
-Defense attorneys declined to cross-examine young people, aged 5 to 22, who described grief, loss, and fear as their ranch lands burned and their fishing rivers lost water; as smoke inhalation became part of their sports seasons; and as rising temperatures and melting glaciers threatened a landscape they loved.
+During the trial, the state argued that Montana was not the cause of global climate disruption and that it therefore could not be held responsible for the alleged harm young people experienced.
+Defense attorneys declined to cross-examine young people, ages 5 to 22, who described grief, loss, and fear as their ranch lands burned and their fishing rivers lost water, as smoke inhalation became part of their sports seasons, and as rising temperatures and melting glaciers threatened a landscape they loved.

-Earlier in the year, the office called the young plaintiffs “well-intentioned children” exploited by “an out of state organization.”
+Earlier in the year, the office called the young plaintiffs “well-intentioned children” exploited by “an out-of-state organization.”

 For Grace Gibson-Snyder, a 19-year-old plaintiff, this line has always been particularly galling.
-She is a sixth generation Montanan whose great-great-great grandmother came to the state in a covered wagon, following the gold rush.
+She is a sixth-generation Montanan whose great-great-great-grandmother came to the state in a covered wagon, following the gold rush.

 She understands why Montanans are particularly attuned to outsiders disrupting their way of life – whether it’s the Californians moving into her home city of Missoula who are perceived to be running up property values, or vacationers buying up large homes and then trying to control ranching methods.

-But this isn’t her, and it isn’t her fellow plaintiffs, she says.
+But this is home for her and her fellow plaintiffs, she says.
 They are clear-sighted, and fearful, about what is happening to their beloved state.

 “I don’t think climate change should be a political issue,” she said during an interview earlier this month in Missoula, part of an upcoming global Monitor series on young people and climate.
 “But it keeps getting politicized.
-We’re still accused of bringing in out of state, liberal ideas and attorneys.
+We’re still accused of bringing in out-of-state, liberal ideas and attorneys.
 And that’s actually a misrepresentation, both literally and also in terms of our goals.”

 Ms. Gibson-Snyder is uncomfortable with the label of climate “activist.”
 It feels too disruptive, she says, when really she believes in government, democracy, and law.
 And it also doesn’t feel right for her state, she says, where care for the outdoors is widely bipartisan.